jamiedumont/hugo-jamiedumont.co.uk/content/blog/1-percent-better.md

 Alternatively, if you took the same time and looked at your ranking for certain keywords, you might have seen that your site actually ranks very well in the search engine results, but that doesn’t seem to convert to traffic.
 You dig a little deeper and discover that the meta description of some of your pages is a little ‘off’ and could definitely be better.
 You make some improvements, and sit back and wait.

 After a few weeks, you check back on your click-through-ratio and find that it’s gone up a few percent.
 That’s certainly not enough of an improvement that you can call it a day and retire, but it results in the same couple of hundred extra users passing through your site.

 The difference is that this improvement, whilst less dramatic and requiring a little lead time before it's visible; is permanent, and the traffic is of much higher quality and more likely to become customers.
 Unlike the advertising campaign it didn’t cost anything other than your time, and it will continue providing that little lift whilst you continue to find other small improvements.

 This concept is effectively that of compound interest which Einstein once allegedly** called _“the most powerful force in the universe”_.
 Whilst website traffic, bug density or conversion ratios do not always compound as money does, it’s obvious how these small improvements can aggregate into substantial changes.

 ## Putting it into practise

 I've been taking this approach with both my client work and side projects for the past 6 months or so, and I'm pleased to say that it has been really beneficial.
-Much like Jerod's sentiment of "slow down to go faster" I've found that focussing on smaller, incremental releases to have resulted in greater progress being made.
-I've got side-projects that I've had on the back-burner for months built and shipped within weeks.
-Clients have seen continuous improvements and we're both spurred on and motivated by the regular "wins".
+Much like Jerod's sentiment of _"slow down to go faster"_ I've found that focussing on smaller, incremental releases to have resulted in greater progress being made.

+Side-projects that I've had on the back-burner for months have been built and shipped within weeks.
+Clients have seen continuous improvements in both the performance and finances of their site and we're both spurred on and motivated by the regular "wins".

 <hr />